Sunday, March 31, 2024

 New Super Mario Bros Wii Is Iconic

-New Super Mario Bros Wii is one of the most memorable games in the entire series.
+New Super Mario Bros Wii is one of the most memorable games in the entire series for me.
 This might sound like a weird statement considering just how much the NSMB games seem to blend together for people, but hear me out.
 NSMBWii is defined by its standout setpieces, of which there's at least one in every world.
 There's so many instantly recognizable moments in the first half alone, like the rotating cogs in 1-Castle, the sandstorm in World 2, the fun sliding stages with the Penguin Suit, the switch palace callback in late World 3, and the cloud-riding stage with Yoshi in World 4.
 World 5 amps things up with the Brambles, the flying manta rays, the boat that sinks with too much weight on it, and Iggy's memorable Chain Chomp boss fight.
 World 6 has the sewer stage, the giant skewer, the boat stage you can entirely skip with the Mini Mushroom, and the bumper car fight with Bowser Jr. World 7 has the floating bubbles, exterior fortresses, the parabeetle parade, and those platforms you can move by tilting the remote.
-And World 8 caps things off with that iconic rollercoaster stage and one of the most beloved final bosses in the entire franchise.
+And World 8 is just straight-up the best world in any of these NSMB games, with every level being a standout in terms of creativity and challenge, and the final two bosses being series highlights.
 I'm by no means saying that NSMBWii is up there with Land 2 or Wonder in terms of creativity, the biomes themselves are still pretty basic, but Wii has some cool level ideas and it executes these ideas in ways that stick in your memory.

 New Super Mario Bros 2 Is Weird